arxiv-vanity/arxiv-vanity/README.md

-# Arxiv Vanity
+# arXiv Vanity

-[Arxiv Vanity](https://www.arxiv-vanity.com) renders papers from [Arxiv](https://arxiv.org) as responsive web pages so you don't have to squint at a PDF.
+[arXiv Vanity](https://www.arxiv-vanity.com) renders papers from [arXiv](https://arxiv.org) as responsive web pages so you don't have to squint at a PDF.

 It turns this sort of thing: